jesusoa13/pr-vpp-analysis/README.md

     do shell script "caffeinate -dimsu &"
     ```

-3. Save as: `KeepMacAwake.app` in inside the project folder.
+3. Save as: `KeepMacAwake.app` inside the project folder.

 4. Enable it via: